- Red Hat Enterprise Linux (RHEL) with the High Availability Add-On

 Supported RHEL major releases: RHEL High Availability follows the general RHEL product lifecycle and related policies.

-RHEL 8, 7, and 6 High Availability are thus the currently fully-supported production-phase major releases.
+RHEL 8 and RHEL 7 High Availability are thus the currently fully-supported production-phase major releases.

 - Important: The RHEL product lifecycle does not include an Extended Lifecycle Support (ELS) option for Add-Ons during the Extended Life Phase (ELP).
 This means that RHEL High Availability is only eligible for the limited support offering described for the Extended Life Phase in the above policy guide.